-Sesame is a powerhouse of vitamin E and anti-oxidants.It also provides energy and heat to the body.We make special sweets for this occasion.They include various types of chikki ,revadi and laddoo.Other important pongal festival recipes and bhogi recipes are pongal,sweet pongal and
+Sesame is a powerhouse of vitamin E and anti-oxidants.It also provides energy and heat to the body.We make special sweets for this occasion.They include various types of chikki ,revadi and laddoo.Other important pongal festival recipes and bhogi recipes are pongal,sweet pongal.

 Scroll below to see our Top Makar Sankranti Recipes

-- Murmura laddoo: Puffed rice laddoo.This yummy laddoo is also known as maramaralu undalu in South India.Assamese call ki Murir laru.This is a vegan gluten-free recipe.You can use both sugar or jaggery to make these yummy treats.Click here to see the Recipe.
+- Murmura laddoo: Puffed rice laddoo.This yummy laddoo is also known as maramaralu undalu in South India.Assamese call ki Murir laru.This is a vegan gluten-free recipe.You can use both sugar or jaggery to make these yummy treats.Click here to see.

 - Til Patti:Sesame brittle.This is an all sesame sweet.Minimal ingredients but maximum taste.Crush it later and add it to ice creams.Tastes fabulous.Click here to see the recipe.